comnetsAD/youtube-politics/README.md

 The paper is currently under review.
-The data will be uploaded upon acceptance of the paper.# youtube-politics
+The data will be uploaded upon acceptance of the paper.